 Patron: Rasoul Summary as introduced: Stalking; penalty.
-02/12/14 House: Left in Courts of Justice Notes: City position: support HB 1254 Northern Virginia Transportation Authority; use of revenues.
+01/17/14 House: Referred to Committee for Courts of Justice 02/05/14 House: Assigned Courts sub: Criminal Law 02/05/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 1254 Northern Virginia Transportation Authority; use of revenues.
 Patron: Marshall, R.G.
-Summary as introduced: Northern Virginia Transportation Authority.
+Summary as introduced: NVTA.
 Places limitations and conditions on funding by the Authority of mass transit and highway projects to ensure comparative analysis of project costs and benefits.
-02/12/14 House: Left in Appropriations Notes: City position: oppose HB 1269 Government Data Collection & Dissemination Practices Act; collection & use of personal information.
-Patron: Anderson Summary as introduced: Passive collection and use of personal information by law enforcement agencies.
+01/17/14 House: Referred to Committee on Appropriations 01/23/14 House: Assigned App. sub: Transportation 02/03/14 House: Subcommittee recommends laying on the table Notes: City position: oppose HB 1269 Government Data Collection & Dissemination Practices Act; collection & use of personal information.
+Patron: Anderson Summary as introduced:

+Passive collection and use of personal information by law enforcement agencies.
 Limits the ability of law-enforcement and regulatory agencies to use technology to collect and maintain personal information on individuals and organizations where a warrant has not been issued and there is no reasonable suspicion of criminal activity by the individual or organization.
-The bill codifies an opinion of the Attorney General regarding the Virginia Government Data Collection and Dissemination Practices Act.
-02/07/14 House: Continued to 2015 in Militia, Police and Public Safety Notes: City position: oppose SB 4 Sexual and Domestic Violence Subfund; funding of sexual and domestic violence prevention, etc. Patrons: Howell and Vogel; Delegate: Simon Summary as introduced: Funding of sexual and domestic violence prevention, intervention, and prosecution.
+01/17/14 House: Referred to Committee on Militia, Police and Public Safety 01/29/14 House: Assigned MPPS sub: Subcommittee #2 02/06/14 House: Subcommittee recommends continuing to 2015 Notes: City position: oppose SB 4 Sexual and Domestic Violence Subfund; funding of sexual and domestic violence prevention, etc. Patrons: Howell and Vogel; Delegate: Simon Summary as introduced: Funding of sexual and domestic violence prevention, intervention, and prosecution.
 Creates a new subfund in the Criminal Injuries Compensation Fund to be known as the Sexual and Domestic Violence Subfund.
 The Subfund consists of all funds, from whatever source, in the Commonwealth related to sexual and domestic violence prevention, intervention, and prosecution.
-The bill also directs the Workers' Compensation Commission to appoint a coordinator to administer and oversee the use of the funds.
-01/27/14 Senate: Continued to 2015 in Courts of Justice (15-Y 0-N) Notes: City position: support SB 6 DNA; adds certain crimes to list for which a sample must be taken upon arrest.
+12/02/13 Senate: Referred to Committee for Courts of Justice 01/27/14 Senate: Continued to 2015 in Courts of Justice (15-Y 0-N) Notes: City position: support SB 6 DNA; adds certain crimes to list for which a sample must be taken upon arrest.
 Patron: Stuart Summary as passed Senate:

 DNA sample upon arrest.
 Adds indecent exposure and obscene sexual display to the list of crimes for which a DNA sample must be taken upon conviction or arrest for commission or attempted commission and adds sexual battery, peeping or spying into a dwelling, and penetration of mouth of a child with lascivious intent to the list of crimes for which a sample must be taken upon arrest.
-01/23/14 House: Referred to Committee for Courts of Justice 02/14/14 House: Assigned Courts sub: Criminal Law Notes: City position: support SB 53 Stormwater management; waiver of charges for places of worship.
-Patrons: Stuart and Smith Summary as introduced: Regulation of stormwater; waiver of charges for places of worship.
+01/21/14 Senate: Read third time and passed Senate (38-Y 0-N) 01/23/14 House: Referred to Committee for Courts of Justice Notes: City position: support SB 53 Stormwater management; waiver of charges for places of worship.
+Patrons: Stuart and Smith Summary as introduced:

+Regulation of stormwater; waiver of charges for places of worship.
 Requires a locality that adopts a system of stormwater management service charges to provide for a waiver of at least 50 percent of such charge to any church, synagogue, or other place of worship.
-01/30/14 Senate: Defeated in Agriculture, Conservation and Natural Resources (10-Y 4-N 1-A) Notes: City position: oppose SB 63 Uniform Statewide Building Code; accessible units.
+01/30/14 Senate: Passed by indefinitely in Agriculture, Conservation and Natural Resources Notes: City position: oppose SB 63 Uniform Statewide Building Code; accessible units.
 Patron: Puller Summary as introduced: